HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

-This is not to say that SOA is "bad" — [others][hailo] have followed a "microservices" SOA approach and implemented very successful and impressive Rammitmq-based, function-centric approaches to distributed Web systems.  (albeit at the cost of introducting of an extra interoperation protocol).
-One of the tenents of REST is that HTTP is "enough"
+This is not to say that SOA is "bad" — [others][hailo] have followed a "microservices" SOA approach and implemented very successful and impressive Rammitmq-based, function-centric approaches to distributed Web systems.  (albeit at the cost of introducing of an extra interoperation protocol).
+One of the tenets of REST is that HTTP is "enough"

 In our opinion, any domains can be expressed in terms of CRUD operations on resources — although that does require surfacing some actions ("services") as